kaylahrose/lesson_plans/ruby_03-professional_rails_applications/intermediate_sql.md

 This is useful, but we probably don't need all of the information from both tables.

-* Can you get it to display only the name for the item and the name for the season?
+* Can you get it to display only the name for the item and the name for the season? - `SELECT items.name, seasons.name FROM items
+INNER JOIN seasons
+ON items.season_id = seasons.id;`
 * Having two columns with the same name is confusing.
-Can you customize each heading using `AS`?
+Can you customize each heading using `AS`? - `SELECT items.name as items, seasons.name as seasons FROM items
+INNER JOIN seasons
+ON items.season_id = seasons.id;`

 It should look like this: